svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_current_status/index.md

 Here using the `snprint` variant is preferred, then let some HAL functionality take care of relaying the print buffer to the user maybe over UART.
-Having a the `printf` based version is of course convenient when working on X86 (32Bit) under linux for testing and debuging.
+Having a the `printf` based version is of course convenient when working on X86 (32Bit) under linux for testing and debugging.

 ## Evaluating Expressions